better-internet/radworks-grants/README.md

 ### Support

-The scope of Radicle Grants includes the following:
+The scope of support offered by the Radworks Grants Committee includes the following:

 - Feedback before/during the application process
 - Funding